-An Economic Policy for Robust Sustainable Recovery
+Robust Sustainable Recovery

-"An Economic Policy for Robust Sustainable Recovery" is a condensed description of economic measures proposed for a robust recovery of ailing european economies.
-The principles of the proposed measures are based on the more comprehensive paper "An Economic Paradigm for Robust Sustainable Progress".
+This paper contains a condensed description of economic measures and mechanisms proposed to create a robust recovery of ailing economies.
+The principles of the proposed measures are based on the more comprehensive paper "An Economic Paradigm for Robust Sustainable Progress" by Anders L Hoglund".